Kay Ivey: Firearms

-On May 15, 2019, Ivey signed the even more restrictive House Bill 314, which intended to criminalize abortion as of November 2019 except in cases where the mother's life is threatened or the fetus may not survive.
-It mandated prison sentences of up to 99 years for physicians performing such surgery.
-The bill intentionally contradicts the U.S. Supreme Court's ruling in Roe v.
-Wade that laws banning abortion before fetal viability are unconstitutional, and is expected to be challenged in court.
-The legislation has also gained notoriety for not allowing exceptions in cases of rape or incest.
-On October 29, shortly before the law was to take effect, a federal judge blocked the statute.
-Ivey and Alabama Attorney General Steve Marshall said they expected the Supreme Court would overturn the ruling on appeal.

-Health care policy
+Health care

 In March 2018, Ivey announced that Alabama would seek permission to put work or job-training requirements on the Medicaid benefits for roughly 75,000 able-bodied adults whose incomes were just a few hundred dollars a month.
 She asserted that the work requirements would "save taxpayer dollars and will reserve Medicaid services for those that are truly in need of assistance."

 In September, Ivey said that everyone wanted "high-quality medicine at an affordable cost available to everybody" but that enacting the policy would require figuring out how to pay for it.

 On October 1, Ivey announced that the federal government had approved a new care-management program in Alabama to complement and enhance the state's current system of long-term care services provided to approximately 23,000 Alabama Medicaid recipients.
 She called the approval "a significant step in our efforts to transform the delivery of services to Medicaid recipients" and said it was her goal "to ensure that all Alabamians receive high-quality health care, no matter their economic status."

 Ivey opposes Medicaid expansion, saying in 2018 that it was "not an issue we can tackle at this point."

-During the COVID-19 pandemic, Ivey declared a state of emergency on March 13, 2020.
-She was reluctant to issue a stay-at-home order.
-On March 28, Lieutenant Governor Ainsworth wrote an open letter criticizing Ivey's actions in regard to the pandemic as inadequate.
-Ivey issued a stay-at-home order on April 3 to take effect the following day.
-In May 2021, Ivey prohibited businesses and public institutions in Alabama from requiring people to show proof of vaccination against COVID-19 to access facilities and services.
-In July 2021, she pleaded with Alabamians to get vaccinated, blaming the unvaccinated for the continued spread of the disease.
-In September 2021, she signed a bill into law that used COVID-19 relief funds to build new prisons in Alabama.
-In October 2021, she ordered state agencies in Alabama to refuse to comply with federal vaccine requirements.